People tend to ask Te’Sha Showers how she did it, how she turned TNT Beauty Supply from vision to reality.

 So began her research.
 She completed registration, — name, EIN, tax license — considered wholesale vendors and reached out to people in town who styled hair to see what products they would buy from a local store.

 She then talked to a Justin “Moose” Harper, the barber of Cuts by Moose, who said his storefront next to his Austin Avenue shop was available.
-Its property owners just so happened to have operated their own beauty supply store in the same building and like Showers’ idea.
+Its property owners just so happened to have operated their own beauty supply store in the same building.

 “Well, it must be meant for me to open a hair store,” she recalled.
 “The more I started talking with people, the more stuff started coming together.”

 On April 29, the ribbon was cut.
-Showers had opened her store with traditional business know-how, using her tax refund to cover startup costs.
+Showers had opened her store without traditional business know-how, using her tax refund to cover startup costs.

 “It’s not just a hair store.
 A beauty supply store is whatever makes you beautiful,” said Showers.
 “So it can be from your glasses to the makeup to the shoes you wear.”

 There are conditioners, braid sheen, butters, sprays, pomades, gels and bands for hair.
 In-house crochet hair and wigs are also offered.
-But there are moisturizers, nail polish, eyeliner, headscarves and jewelry, too.
+Moisturizers, nail polish, eyeliner, headscarves and jewelry are available as well.

 If there’s something not offered in-store, Showers says to let her know.

 In the back room of her store, licensed hair stylists and aestheticians (for lash, makeup, facial and waxing needs) are available.
-New stylists are welcomed, too.
 Showers said she charges a low rate so that anyone has a chance to start to build their clientele.

 She is also cognizant of Albion College’s diversifying campus.
 She said with that diversity comes an increased need for her services.
 Before, like the city of Albion’s residents, they would need to drive to Jackson or Battle Creek.
 Not all students have cars, and all students are restricted by a school schedule.